mattjrumble/wordle_solver/README.md

 [Wordle](https://www.powerlanguage.co.uk/wordle/) is a game where you have to guess a 5-letter word in a similar manner as the guess-the-color game Mastermind.
 After guessing a five-letter word, the game tells you whether any of your letters are in the secret word and whether they are in the correct place.

-This is my attempt at coding some different strategies for the game.
+This project explores some different strategies for the game.

-To use a particular strategy, run `python wordle_solver/use_strategy.py <STRATEGY_NUMBER>`.
+To use a particular strategy, run `python wordle_solver/use_strategy.py <STRATEGY_NUMBER>`:

 ```
 python wordle_solver/use_strategy.py 3